 Although areas of expertise for library faculty are diverse, effectiveness in librarianship is an essential criterion for tenure and for advancement in rank.
 Continuing professional education is also included in the element of Librarianship in the candidate's portfolio.
+For 9-month faculty, any work performed while on a summer contract must be clearly identified.
 Service to the Library may be appropriate to the category of Librarianship or to the category of Service.